andythai/aagacha/README.md

 opencv - pip install opencv-python,

-then navigate to this directory using the Anaconda prompt.
+Download the env file from the discord #programming channel, and move it to the base directory.
+Rename it from env to .env.
+Then navigate to this base directory using the Anaconda prompt.
 Execute the bot software with python run.py to initialize the bot in the AniAnt bot server.